tarantool/doc/doc/reference/reference_lua/compat/fiber_channel_close_mode.rst

     - null
     ...

+You can select new/old behavior in ``compat``.
+It will affect all existing channels and the future ones.

 Known compatibility issues
 --------------------------

-At this point we do not know any incompatible modules.
+At this point, no incompatible modules are known.

 Detecting issues in you codebase
 --------------------------------

-The new behavior is mostly backward compatible, the only known problem that could appear is when code relies on channel being entrirely closed after ch:close() and ch:get() returning nil.
+The new behavior is mostly backward compatible.
+The only known problem that can appear is when the code relies on channel being entirely closed after ``ch:close()`` and ``ch:get()`` returning ``nil``.